fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolAdministrativeUnitMember.md

 # Get-MsolAdministrativeUnitMember

 ## SYNOPSIS
-Retrieves the members of the specified administrative unit.
+Gets members of an administrative unit.

 ## SYNTAX